scazan/vertex-coloring/README.md

 The original article by Duc Huy Nguyen can be found at: [http://www.codeproject.com/Articles/88674/Graph-coloring-using-Recursive-Large-First-RLF-alg](http://www.codeproject.com/Articles/88674/Graph-coloring-using-Recursive-Large-First-RLF-alg)

 An adjacency matrix will need to be generated beforehand and passed to the constructor (see link above for more details).

+For information on what vertex coloring is: [http://mathworld.wolfram.com/VertexColoring.html](http://mathworld.wolfram.com/VertexColoring.html)